SAP/fosstars-rating-core/eclipse/deeplearning4j.md

 1.  **Is it included to OSS-Fuzz?** No
-1.  **Programming languages:** CPP, JAVA, RUBY, PYTHON, JAVASCRIPT, OTHER
+1.  **Programming languages:** C, CPP, JAVA, SCALA, RUBY, PYTHON, JAVASCRIPT, TYPESCRIPT, OTHER

 ### Memory-safety testing